Miller lifts Sabres to 3-2 overtime win over Oilers - WHIZ News

-Kyle Okposo and Johan Larsson also scored to help the Sabres snap a two-game skid.
-Linus Ullmark stopped 26 shots.
+Kyle Okposo and Johan Larsson also scored and Linus Ullmark stopped 26 shots for Buffalo, which recovered after giving up a 2-0 lead in the first period and snapped a two-game skid.

+The game marked the return of Kreuger to Edmonton after he coached the Oilers for the lockout-shortened 2013 season, before famously being fired over Skype and replaced by Dallas Eakins.

+“We talked about it in between periods and this morning and we wanted to get a win for him,” Okposo said.
+“We know how much it meant to him.
+Things didn’t end well for him here and he won’t say it, but I know that this game meant a lot to him.”

 Riley Sheahan and Joakim Nygard scored for the Oilers, who have lost four of their last six games.
 Mike Smith finished with 19 saves.